malmgrenola/feed-us/README.md

 Site is deployed to [malmgrenola.github.io/feed-us](https://malmgrenola.github.io/feed-us) using Github Pages.

-The `static` subfolder is deployed by pushing `static` folder to it's own branch `gh-pages`, used by Github Pages to deploy the site.
+The `static` subfolder is deployed by pushing the `static` folder to its own branch `gh-pages`, used by Github Pages to deploy the site.
 The command `git subtree push --prefix static origin gh-pages` is added to `package.json` as script deploy, making it possible to run `yarn deploy` from the project root folder.

 Deploy by: